alxnkt/mongo-to-postgres/README.md

 # Simple data migration from MongoDb to PostgreSQL

-This tiny tool is used to simple migrate data from MongoDb database to PostgreSQL database.
+This tiny tool is used for easy data migration from MongoDb database to PostgreSQL database.
 It uses appropriate ORMs: `mongoose` and `knex` respectively to transfer data.